-25.5.1 A group-wide supervisor would ultimately be responsible for ensuring effective and efficient group-wide supervision.
+25.3.125.5.1 A group-wide supervisor would ultimately be responsible for ensuring effective and efficient group-wide supervision.
 The group-wide supervisor should coordinate and disseminate essential information needed for reviewing and evaluating risks and assessing solvency on a group-wide basis.
 If a group-wide supervisor is to achieve this, there needs to be open and constructive relationships among the involved supervisors.
 Therefore, there needs to be coordination of, and collaboration by, supervisors to avoid unnecessary duplication.

-- 25.5.2 Experience has shown that it is generally clear who should take the role of group-wide supervisor for a particular group.
+25.3.225.5.2 Experience has shown that it is generally clear who should take the role of group-wide supervisor for a particular group.
 However, depending on the structure of a particular group, the case may arise where several supervisors fulfil the conditions to be considered as a group-wide supervisor.
-In such cases it is necessary to have a clear and transparent process for identifying and agreeing an appropriate group-wide supervisor. - 25.5.3 In some jurisdictions, the legal or regulatory system may include provisions which allow or require the designation of a group-wide supervisor.
+In such cases it is necessary to have a clear and transparent process for identifying and agreeing an appropriate group-wide supervisor.

+25.3.325.5.3 In some jurisdictions, the legal or regulatory system may include provisions which allow or require the designation of a group-wide supervisor.
 However, this formal designation may not be recognised in all jurisdictions in which a particular group operates.
-The absence of a formal mechanism should not limit the extension of the group-wide supervisor to those other jurisdictions, on a de facto basis, given the agreement and cooperation of the involved supervisors. - 25.5.4 In principle the supervisor in the jurisdiction where the group is based and where that supervisor has the statutory responsibility to supervise the head of the group should be first considered to take the role of the group-wide supervisor.
+The absence of a formal mechanism should not limit the extension of the group-wide supervisor to those other jurisdictions, on a de facto basis, given the agreement and cooperation of the involved supervisors.

+25.3.425.5.4 In principle the supervisor in the jurisdiction where the group is based and where that supervisor has the statutory responsibility to supervise the head of the group should be first considered to take the role of the group-wide supervisor.
+The home supervisor often may be designated as the Group-wide supervisor.
+However, in certain specific circumstances a host supervisor may be designated as the Group-wide supervisor.